rsteele6/portfolio-docusaurus/portfolio/docs/documentation-samples/dev-portal-user-guide.md

 ## Impact

-Support tickets and emails with routine questions regarding the portal were reduced, and the company received several complements from customers.
+Support tickets and emails with routine questions regarding the portal were reduced, and the company received several complements from customers, including one which stated, "This is exactly what we needed!"

 ## Links